 Diagnostic tests such as CVS and amniocentesis carry a small risk (approximately 0.5% or 1 in 200) of miscarriage which means the decision about whether to have them can be difficult.
 Unfortunately, there is no other way of knowing for sure whether your baby has a chromosomal syndrome or certain other genetic conditions.

 *The types of screening tests offered to women may vary across the four countries of the UK.

 *ultrasound scans can suggest there might be a condition (as in screening for Down’s syndrome) or confirm there is a condition (as in diagnosing spina bifida).

-All tests should be fully explained to you by your doctor or midwife before you have them.
+All tests should be fully explained to you by your doctor or midwife before you decide whether to have them.

 Want to talk?
 We’re here as often as you need us.
 Our helpline is answered by trained staff Monday to Friday, 10.00am-5.30pm call 0207 713 7486.